AccessAlly offers a Built-in LMS Gamification Plugin for WordPress

 Give Out Badges Based on Progress and Tags

-AccessAlly offers a very flexible way of awarding badges, which relies on your CRM’s tags.
+AccessAlly offers a very flexible way of awarding game based inspired badges, which relies on your CRM’s tags.
 Whenever someone achieves another milestone, by completing an action on your site such as a quiz or course, you can apply a tag.

 Based on which tags people have, you can display their badges and add them to a number of different places within the member’s area.